pythonraster/rastereasy/README.md

 Rastereasy
 ==========

-Click on the logo to access the complete documentation.
+Click on the logo to access the complete documentation with many examples and notebooks.

 [![Click here for a complete documentation](./illus/logo.png)](https://rastereasy.github.io/)